Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 them *yesterday's problems*.
 Yesterday's problems have fairly obvious solutions and if you need extra hands for the grunt work you can employ a [code factory]({{site.baseurl}}/agile/2021/08/16/code-factory.html) process.

-Plus there is a straightforward technique to guarantee a large supply of yesterday's problems.
-On the infrastructure side just pile up technical debt.
-On the feature side just let your competition do all the innovation.
+For a large supply of yesterday's problems just pile up technical debt and let your competition do all the innovation.

-However, for fixing today's problems minimal collaboration is a disaster.
-Even if you are the product manager or chief architect new problems are too complex to take on without a lot of guiding opinions.
+However, even if you are the product manager or chief architect, today's problems are too complex to take on without a lot of guiding opinions.

 {% include callout.html
 content="When a team is available, deciding by yourself only makes sense if the ROI on communication tools is not there." type="warning" %}

 ### Experimenting isn't that hard
-Once we admit we're facing a "just right" kind of choice, we know off the shelf solutions won't work.
-So how do we go about making the right communication tool choices?
-For instance if we are not allowed to quote process scripture then the choice of in office participation is daunting.
+Without quoting process scripture, many decisions, like allowing in office participation, become daunting.
 Nor does watching papa and mama bear big companies communications decisions necessarily tell you what is right for you.

-However, I think that our industry over-estimates the cost of process experimentation.
+The good news is that our industry over-estimates the cost of process experimentation.
 My previous employer successfully experimented with remote work long before the pandemic.
 Some easy communications process experiments:
 * Try different communications tools for a hack-a-thon
 * Run a parallel process for technical debt instead of a retro